uwedaeu/iot2050-hardware-wiki/README.md

 ## **List of working devices:**

-The following tables show the support of different hardware at the different interfaces.
-The units were tested differently for PG1 and PG2:
+The following tables show the support of different hardware at the different interfaces:

 - PG1:
   - Basic: FS:01